Understanding the metal free zone (MFZ)

 What are symptoms of metal in the MFZ?

-Put simply, in the food production environment, if you place metal too close to a metal detector, (i.e. in the MFZ) the signal will spike, leading to false rejects.
+If you place metal too close to a metal detector, (i.e. in the MFZ) the signal will spike, leading to false rejects and disrupting the production line.
 This can appear to be random or follow a pattern, it will depend on what type of encroachment is causing the issue (moving or non-moving metal).
 It can also produce symptoms like that of a contaminated belt or walkie talkie use.

 How do I ensure I have a Metal Free Zone?

-The calculation for a MFZ varies depending on two key factors; is it moving or non-moving metal.
+To ensure you have a MFZ, you’ll need to know how to calculate it.
+The calculation varies depending on two key factors; is it moving or non-moving metal.
+It is suggested fixed metal must have a distance from the aperture opening of 1.5x aperture height and moving metal a distance of 2.0 x aperture height.
 The only exception to this rule is gravity fed systems that are integrated into fill and seal baggers with a chute going through the aperture.
 These units are normally built with either welded or bolt-on rings, keeping the field aimed up the chute, preventing it from spreading to the structure and causing instability.

 Examples of non-moving metal includes; Conveyor covers, factory fixtures, other production lines, etc.

 Calculation – 1.5 x the aperture height.
-(I.e. if the aperture is 200mm in height, the MFZ will be 300mm from the edge of the metal detector aperture).
+For example, if the aperture height is 200mm, multiply by 1.5, meaning the MFZ will be 300mm from the edge of the metal detector aperture.

-Examples of moving metal includes; rollers, motors, personal items, etc.
+Examples of moving metal includes; rollers, motors, personal items such as keys, etc.

 Calculation – 2 x the aperture height.
-(I.e. if the aperture is 200mm in height, the MFZ will be 400mm from the edge of the metal detector aperture).
+For example, if the aperture height is 200mm in height, multiply by 2.0, meaning the MFZ will be 400mm from the edge of the metal detector aperture.

 Note: The top, back and bottom of the head do not need a certain distance due to the steel casing blocking the signals.
 However, you can look to use 1 x the aperture height, but this will not be true for large heads.
 The figures above are based on a general rule for the IQ4 metal detector.